Cobbler (v3.3.7) Debian Deployment Guide

 Create a new “preseed” (autoinstall) template from the sample included with Cobbler, and make the necessary changes to install from an unofficial source.

-sed -i 's,# d-i debian-installer/allow_unauthenticated boolean true,d-i debian-installer/allow_unauthenticated boolean true,' /var/lib/cobbler/templates/bookworm-sample.seed
+sed -i 's,# d-i debian-installer/allow_unauthenticated boolean true,d-i debian-installer/allow_unauthenticated boolean true,' /var/lib/cobbler/templates/bookworm-workaround.seed

-Create a file named preseed_early_workaround in the /var/lib/cobbler/scripts directory with the following contents which will run on the PXE client to circumvent the bug mentioned in the Caveats section above:
+Cobbler Script to create a new Cobbler Script which will implement the workaround to be run on the PXE client to circumvent the bug mentioned in the Caveats section above:

 sleep 1;